 The Refugee Leadership Program harnesses the intellectual vitality, authentic curiosity and boundless passion of young people to make a difference in their own communities.

 The Refugee Leadership Program is designed to be integrated into the school year.
-Students will meet together every Saturday from February - April and develop an action plan for building awareness of refugee issues in their school community.
+We will help each leader launch and lead their own chapter by helping them develop an action plan for building awareness of refugee issues and raising money in their school community.

 “Learning about refugee issues with Ann and The Refugee Leadership team was so eye-opening!
 Not only did the experience change the way I think about U.S. policy, it made me more interested in and able to discuss foreign policy work as a potential major in college.“ - Alex French, participant, Roosevelt High School, Washington